guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ## Extend a model configuration

-In this step we modify our detector to extend one of the model configurations defined in the `gpkg.object-detect` package.
+In this section, we modify our detector to extend one of the model configurations defined in the `gpkg.object-detect` package.

 `gpkg.object-detect` supports the following configurations: